Arthur Butler, 6th Marquess of Ormonde: Early life

-His brother's lack of male heir after ten years of marriage may have spurned Lord Arthur Senior to marry and start a family of his own, given the increasingly liklihood that he and any sons he may father would be next in time to inherate the Ormonde titles and estates.
+His brother's lack of male heir after ten years of marriage may have spurned Lord Arthur Senior to marry and start a family of his own, given the increasingly likelihood that he and any sons he may father would be next in time to inherit the Ormonde titles and estates.
 Lord Arthur Senior became engaged to the American heiress Ellen Stager in 1886, and the pair were married in London in 1887.

 Ellen was the daughter of U.S. Union General Anson Stager, who had played a key role in the development of the Union Wartime Telegraph Service during the U.S. Civil War.
 He made a large fortune in the post-war years, and was a business associate of the Vanderbilt family and Thomas Edison, and a friend of Robert Todd Lincoln.
 He became a well-known and respected figure in Chicago Society in the later decades of his life.
 Upon his death in 1885, Ellen inherited a third share of his $850,000 Estate.
-Whilst this amount was comparatively small when compared to the fortunes bought to Great Britain and Ireland by other American Heiresses in the late-nineteenth century, her income of $12,000 - $25,000 (£2,400 - £5,000) in the 1880s and 1890s it allowed her husband to maintain separate and independent households from his family.
+Whilst this amount was comparatively small when compared to the fortunes bought to Great Britain and Ireland by other American Heiresses in the late-nineteenth century, her income of $12,000 – $25,000 (£2,400 – £5,000) in the 1880s and 1890s it allowed her husband to maintain separate and independent households from his family.
 The deaths of her two older, childless sisters in the early 1920s, as well as growth in investment values resulted in Ellen's income from American Investments being £16,000 ($80,000) a year in 1930, indicating that her fortune grew to some $1,600,000 (£320,000) by the end of the 1920s.

 During Arthur's childhood, his parents maintained a series of residences in both London and the English Home Counties.
 From 1895 to 1898 they leased Sandleford Priory, near Newbury, and were recorded as living at Willesley House near Crankbrook, Kent in the 1901 Census.
 This Census also recorded that their household employed a large staff of domestic servants, including a Governess, Butler, Cook, two Footmen, three Housemaids, a Kitchen Maid, and a Nurse.

 In mid-1901 Arthur's parents purchased Gennings Park, a large Manor House and Estate in Hunton, Kent.
 This would remain as their country home until Lord Arthur Senior's death in 1943 and Ellen's death in 1951.

 Lord Arthur Senior and Ellen also maintained a large townhouse in London at 7 Portman Square from early 1900 until 1925.

 Arthur Junior was educated at Harrow, and the Royal Military College, Sandhurst.
 His coming-of-age coincided with outbreak of the First World War, and he served with the British Army throughout the War.
 He was awarded the Military Cross in 1918.